mxsm/document/Java/JSE/并发和多线程/AQS.md

             LockSupport.unpark(s.thread); // 唤醒线程
     }

-    /**
-     * Release action for shared mode -- signals successor and ensures
-     * propagation.
-(Note: For exclusive mode, release just amounts
-     * to calling unparkSuccessor of head if it needs signal.)
-     */
     private void doReleaseShared() {
-        /*
-         * Ensure that a release propagates, even if there are other
-         * in-progress acquires/releases.
-This proceeds in the usual
-         * way of trying to unparkSuccessor of head if it needs
-         * signal.
-But if it does not, status is set to PROPAGATE to
-         * ensure that upon release, propagation continues.
-         * Additionally, we must loop in case a new node is added
-         * while we are doing this.
-Also, unlike other uses of
-         * unparkSuccessor, we need to know if CAS to reset status
-         * fails, if so rechecking.
-         */

         for (;;) {
             Node h = head;
             if (h != null && h != tail) {